learnbin.net nav logo

 Nylon is extruded at 220-300℃ temperature.
 Nylon films and fibers are manufactured by extrusion.
 The main drawback of nylon extrusion is its moisture content.
 Due to the polar groups of nylon, it tends to absorb moisture.
 A too-high content of moisture results in bubbles/foaming of the melt and its results in holes in the film.
 The maximum allowable moisture content is 0.1 % for the extrusion of nylon.

 Nylon fibers are used in textiles, fishing lines,s and carpets.
 Nylon film does not transmit smell and is resistant to hydrocarbons.
 Therefore, Nylon films are used for food packaging, offering toughness and low gas permeability.
-Nylon show high resistance to temperature.
+Nylon shows high resistance to temperature.
 Therefore, nylon films are used for boil-in-the-bag food packaging.
-As well Nylon films are used for the sterilization of hospital equipment.
+As well Nylon films are also used for the sterilization of hospital equipment.

 Electrical insulation, corrosion resistance, and toughness make nylon a good choice for high-load parts in electrical applications such as insulators, switch housings, and ubiquitous cable ties.
 Another major application is for power tool housings.